-1. Open the spider file that needs custom settings.
+1. Open the spider file that needs its own crawl behavior.

 import scrapy